seancfoley/IPAddress/ipaddress.md

   - **withoutPrefixLength**: Convert to the same address but with no prefix length

-  - **removePrefixLength**, **adjustPrefixLength**, **setPrefixLength**: Add, remove or adjust prefix lengths by the indicated values.
+  - **adjustPrefixLength**, **setPrefixLength**: Add, remove or adjust prefix lengths by the indicated values.
 There are variants with a boolean argument to control whether extended prefix lengths have zeros for the added bits, or whether the bits retain their values from when they were on the other side of the prefix boundary.
-The default behavior when extending or shortening a prefix length is to insert zeros in the bits added to the prefix or removed from the prefix. `removePrefixLength` is like `withoutPrefixLength` but will convert the former host bits to zero.
+The default behavior when extending or shortening a prefix length is to insert zeros in the bits added to the prefix or removed from the prefix.

     When reconstituting the result,
     if the initial host bits have been changed to zero or remain zero, while the remaining host bits are zero or cover the full range, then the result will be a prefix block, just like when parsing strings with zero hosts or creating addresses or sections with zero hosts.